codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

     * [Runtime token with the required scopes]({{site.baseurl}}/docs/reference/git-tokens/#git-runtime-token-scopes).
 You will need it after installation to update runtime credentials
     * [Personal Access Token (PAT)]({{site.baseurl}}/docs/reference/git-tokens/#git-personal-tokens) for Git-based actions
     * Server URLs for on-premises Git providers
-* Verify there are Argo CRDs in the target namespace
+* Verify there are no Argo project CRDs in the target namespace or that you have adopted the CRDs (see [Argo project CRDs](#argo-project-crds))
-* (Optional, for ingress-based runtimes only) configuration for ingress controllers:
+* For ingress-based runtimes only, verify that these ingress controllers are configured correctly:
   * [Ambasador ingress configuration]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops/#ambassador-ingress-configuration)
   * [AWS ALB ingress configuration]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops/#alb-aws-ingress-configuration)
   * [Istio ingress configuration]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops/#istio-ingress-configuration)